Graphs and Data — Answer Key

 5. A graph that uses bars to compare groups is called a bar graph.

-A bar graph uses rectangular bars of different heights or lengths to display and compare data.
+A bar graph uses rectangular bars of different lengths to compare groups side by side.
+The taller the bar, the larger the count it represents.